PROTECT FOREST WATERS

 A: Oregon’s laws and rules for the protection of forest waters are outdated and ineffective, allowing streamside clearcut logging and aerial spray practices that are prohibited in Washington, Idaho and California.
 As a result, water sources in communities such as Rockaway Beach, Corbett and Salem have been contaminated and dangerously diminished.
 Poorly-controlled aerial spraying of toxic pesticides has sickened people and their pets in communities adjacent to forest lands.
 These effects are becoming more common, as our climate warms and as industrial logging continues in Oregon without the safeguards in effect in neighboring states.
 Lawmakers have failed to enact reasonable improvements to Oregon’s forest management laws because of the influence on money in politics and the conflict of interest on the Board of Forestry.
 Oregon’s Department of Forestry has relied largely on voluntary compliance with existing forest practices laws and rules, and as OPB has reported, the lack of enforcement has prompted one member of the Board of Forestry to question whether existing laws and rules related to harvest practices and replanting requirements are being honored by all forestland owners.

-Q: Were forestland owners and foresters consulted in drafting this initiative?
+Q: What do forestland owners and foresters think?

-Q: How does this initiative change Oregon laws and rules governing forest practices that are now in effect?
+Q: How do we need to change Oregon laws and rules governing forest practices?

-A: This initiative builds on and strengthens key provisions of the Oregon Forest Practices Act and related rules that have failed to keep up with best practices established in other states.
+A: Oregon has failed to keep up with best practices established in other states.
 For example, current law limits no-logging buffers to as little as 20 feet from the edge of most rivers and streams with fish, while most smaller headwaters streams can be logged to the water’s edge.
-This initiative expands the no-logging protection to 100 feet for larger rivers and streams and drinking water sources, and requires minimum buffers of 50 feet for smaller forest waters.
+To fix this, we need to expand the no-logging protection to 100 feet for larger rivers and streams and drinking water sources, and requires minimum buffers of 50 feet for smaller forest waters.
 Current law prohibits aerial spraying of pesticides on forestlands when within 60 feet of larger forest waters, dwellings or schools but has no distance restriction on such spraying adjacent to most forest waters.
-This initiative would extend the prohibition of aerial spraying of pesticides to areas within 500 feet of all forest waters, dwellings and schools and would provide more effective advance notice of spraying to nearby residents.
+To fix this, we need to extend the prohibition of aerial spraying of pesticides to areas within 500 feet of all forest waters, dwellings and schools and would provide more effective advance notice of spraying to nearby residents.
 Finally, although Oregon’s rules define and identify “high landslide hazard locations,” there is no requirement to limit logging that could threaten forest waters in such areas.
-This initiative requires the State Forester to determine that a proposed forest operation will not increase the risk of a landslide delivering sediment or debris to forest waters before it may go forward.
+To fix this, we need to require the State Forester to determine that a proposed forest operation will not increase the risk of a landslide delivering sediment or debris to forest waters before it may go forward.